The Jewish Life Cycle

-Our rabbis delight in officiating at wedding ceremonies for members, their children, or couples wishing to join The Temple.
+Our clergy delight in officiating at wedding ceremonies for members, their children, or couples wishing to join The Temple.

-The wedding process includes meetings with the officiating rabbi prior to the ceremony.
+The wedding process includes meetings with the officiating clergy prior to the ceremony.
 Those meetings include discussions including the ceremony and the couple’s future life together.

 Weddings can be scheduled at The Temple, or other appropriate local venues on days other than Shabbat (Friday night and Saturday day time) or during High Holy Days or major festivals.